 If I received more in scholarships and grants (Box 5) than I was billed in tuition charges and related expenses (Box 2) does this mean that taxable income?

 If you have questions on the tax impact of the information reported on1098T, please consult a tax advisor.

 Is there any reason I might not receive a 1098-T?

 Dartmouth College is not required to send this form when the amount of grants and scholarships for graduate students is equal to the amount of qualified tuition and related expenses billed.
-In addition students who do not currently have a valid Social Security Number submitted to the Registrar's office will not receive this tax form.

 Do I have to send a copy of the 1098-T form to the IRS?

 No. You are not required to include the 1098-T form when filing your taxes.
 The information has been provided electronically to the IRS by Dartmouth.
 We recommend that you keep this information for your tax records.